npomfret/react-native-image-tools/README.md

 ### todo

- * support all file urls (and paths)
  * preserve metadata
-   * ios support for non-asset image source
    * ios support for non-asset image destination
    * android support
  * support more oof the underlying Adobe API...